jvfe/paper_wdt_panglao/manuscript.md

-After the aforementioned improvements were made, data from PanglaoDB was reconciled once again, now most cell types had appropriate matches (Table
+After the aforementioned improvements were made, data from PanglaoDB was reconciled once again, the automatic classification method was able to detect most cell types matches for most cell types on PanglaoDB matches (Table
 @tbl:finallook_summary).
+The non-unique matches are likely due to synonym or very similar aliases used for different cell type concepts.
+Nevertheless, it is an evidence that our work improved cell type content on Wikidata, and will arguably facilitate the reconciliation of other cell-type related resources.

 ||  # of total items |# of unique matches  |   % of total items that were matched |
 |:-|--------------:|-------------------:|---------------:|